romirov/InsideTestTask/README.md

 ```
 docker pull postgres
 ```
-3. Run it with the command
+3. Run it with the command(command only for testing)
 ```
 docker run -it --rm -e POSTGRES_PASSWORD=postgres --name postgres -p 5432:5432 postgres -d postgres
 ```